 Marketing Must Shift from Product Promotion to Problem Solving

 Companies today need to transition from product promoters to authentic problem solvers.
 However, oftentimes, this is easier said than done.
-The transition goes far beyond making a few tweaks to marketing tactics.
-It requires a profound cultural shift throughout the entire organization.
+Instead of relying on a few emails or ad blasts, businesses need to meet customers where they are and offer genuine value at every stage of the buying journey.

 Why Marketing Needs to Change